mattgrah-am/tictactoe/README.md

 ## Checkpoints

-### EOD Saturday, Nov 20

 -   [x] Completed designs
 -   [x] Set up Git Repo
 -   [x] Push basic page
 -   [x] Setup Github Pages

-### EOD Monday, Nov 22

 -   [x] HTML Layout completed
 -   [x] First JavaScript functionality added
 -   [x] Suggested that by now you can click on boxes and have them fill in an X or an O

-### EOD Wednesday, Nov 24

 -   [x] Have mostly a functioning game with at least one winning condition done

-### 3:00pm Saturday, Nov 27

 -   [x] Game complete, bugs fixed
--   CSS polished
+-   [x]CSS polished
--   Readme updated
+-   [x]Readme updated
--   Tested on Github pages
+-   [x]Tested on Github pages

-## Bonus extensions

 -   [x] Keep track of multiple game rounds with a win counter
--   Allow game customizable options, time limits, board size, game rounds, name & profiles etc
--   Allow players to customize their token (X, O, name, picture, avatar etc)
--   Get inventive with your styling - research CSS effects, animations to spiff things up
+-   [x] Get inventive with your styling - research CSS effects, animations to spiff things up
 -   Research LocalStorage or SessionStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity
--   Use timers to display "waiting..." messages while users are waiting to be matched
 -   [x] Research web audio API and add sound effects to your game
--   Be creative!
-Bend the rules and give it a twist!

 ## Technology Used